Arthurigorr/Ruido/cran-comments.md

 ## In this new version I have:

-* Added the function soundMat()

-* Rewritten the package title and description in the DESCRIPTION to add more details about the package.
+* Rewritten the package title to contain less words.

-* Added references to package description, linking the original articles of the methods used

-* Switch \dontrun{} to \donttest{} in the examples, with the exception of satBackup(), which needs to manually be stopped to run

 * Changed all print() and cat() to warning() or message() depending on the context